 Bottom line: Protect or reset your relationship by abstaining from sex until after the wedding.

 One of the great central realities of relationships is this: singleness is not marriage and marriage is not designed to be anything like singleness.
 The only detail they have in common is that people participate in both.

 I think some words from author and pastor, Francis Chan, are highly applicable here:

 “Many of us make decisions based on what brings us the most pleasure.
 This is how we choose our homes, jobs, cars, clothes, food and churches.
 We pursue what we want; then we make sure there are no biblical commands we are violating.
 In essence, we want to know what God will tolerate rather than what He desires.
 Maybe we are afraid to ask what will bring Him the most pleasure.
 Ignorance feels better than disobedience.”

-Like our NYC blogger, obediently following Christ will sometimes hurt when people reject you.
-I’m pretty sure Jesus said that would happen.
+Like our NYC blogger, obediently following Christ will sometimes hurt when people reject you, but I’m pretty sure Jesus said that would happen.
 Not much pleasure in that.

-But, if you want future relationship success in marriage, think about making these three game-changing adjustments now while you are single.
-I speculate that it will bring God much pleasure now.
-Later on it will bring you pleasure as you honour Him through a healthier marriage.
+If you want future relationship success in marriage, think about making these three game-changing adjustments now while you are single.
+I speculate that your actions will bring God much pleasure now.
+Later on it will bring you pleasure through a healthier marriage.

 Marriage is holy, holy ground.
 Let’s keep it that way.